17 Outdoor Things to Do in Hawaii

 🍍 Salt Pond Beach in south Kauai

-During Hawaii’s stay-at-home order, the ocean was the only legal place to hang out.
+During Hawaii’s stay-at-home order in 2020, the ocean was the only legal place to hang out.
 Surfers could be found chilling in the water even if there weren’t any waves.

 2. Surf Lessons